cfgbengaluru24/Team-27/README.md

-# Team-27 Project: Lantana Removal and Circular Green Economy 🌿
+# Team-27 JPMC Project: Lantana Removal and Circular Green Economy 🌿

 ## Problem Statement
 The Shola Trust has identified Lantana camara's invasion as a significant threat causing biodiversity loss and human-wildlife conflicts.
 They seek innovative, scalable removal strategies.